sebastiantoh/tp/docs/UserGuide.md

 Removes the specified contact from the archive.
 The specified contact will appear on your contact list again.

 <div markdown="block" class="alert alert-info">
-StonksBook will not remove a contact from the archive it is not in the archive!
+StonksBook will not remove a contact from the archive if it is not in the archive!
 </div>

 **Format**: `archive remove INDEX`